 Tip 1 – Photograph Clothing on a Model

 Whenever possible, put clothing on a model.
 A model brings the clothing pieces to life.
 Have the model pose so you can photograph the fine details of the item.

 Then, let the model have fun.
-Granted you want the model to be careful with delicate items, but sometimes when they are having fun in the clothes, great pictures result.
+Granted, you want the model to be careful with delicate items, but sometimes when they have fun in the clothes, great pictures result.

 Tip 2 – Photograph Treasures Using a Simple Background

 A plain white cloth can be your heirloom’s best friend (see photo above).
 However, not all pieces look great on white (such as a white object).

 This item looks terrible on a white background.

 You’ll want to use an uncluttered background, so each keepsake takes center stage in your pictures.